 Working with such an expert means the doggie sky, and perhaps your budget, are the only limitations.

 From Weddings to Fashion Shows For Your Dog

-In the past, Moore baked wedding cakes for human couples, but now she prefers to cater dog weddings.
-During one recent ceremony, the furry bride and groom stared rapturously into each other’s eyes, while the proud owners stood nearby holding back tears of joy.
+Moore baked wedding cakes for human couples in the past, but now she prefers to cater to dog weddings.
+During one recent ceremony, the furry bride and groom stared rapturously into each other’s eyes while the proud owners stood nearby, holding back tears of joy.
 She says, “Tiny framed pictures of the dogs decorated the top of the canine-edible cake, while guests received toy and treat favor bags.”